KaytchJam/Rock-Paper-Scissors-in-2-Langs/README.md

   - EX: Scissors[-1] vs Rock[0] -> `-1 * 0 = 0` -> Rock wins.

   - EX2: Rock[0] vs Paper[1] -> `0 * 1 = 0` -> Paper wins.
+ - Done to avoid having a bunch of if statements for each of the choices.

 ### Other notes:
 - Classes used to avoid making seperate player and computer variables.